PsychNeuro/ed1/book/glossary.md

 #### dependence
 is the clinically preferred term for drug +addiction, typically involving +tolerance and +withdrawal-symptoms.

+#### dependent variable
+is a +variable measured in an experiment, as opposed to being manipulated.

 #### depression
 is a widespread mental disorder, formally known as *major depressive disorder*, characterized by an extended period lasting 2 weeks or longer with symptoms of *depressed mood* (sadness) and *anhedonia* (inability to experience pleasure).